beeware/beeware/docs/tutorial/tutorial-8.rst

    while we are waiting for the response from the network, the app can release control to the event loop.

-Toga allows you to use regular methods or asynchronous co-routines as handlers;
+Toga allows you to use regular methods or asynchronous coroutines as handlers;
 Toga manages everything behind the scenes to make sure the handler is invoked or awaited as required.